altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ```

 #### Warning
-- The callback will not be invoked if the actor is restarted (or stopped)
+- The callback will not be invoked if:
+    - the actor is restarted (or stopped)
-    - in between the call to deferAsync and the journal has processed and confirmed all preceding writes.
+    - after the call to `deferAsync`
+    - and before the journal has processed and confirmed all preceding writes.

 ## Nested persist calls
-- It is possible to call persist and persistAsync inside their respective callback blocks
+- It is possible to call `persist` and `persistAsync` inside their respective callback blocks
-    - and they will properly retain both the thread safety (including the right value of sender())
+    - and they will properly retain both the thread safety (including the right value of `sender()`)
     - as well as stashing guarantees.
 - In general it is encouraged to create command handlers which do not need to resort to nested event persisting,
     - however there are situations where it may be useful.
 - It is important to understand the ordering of callback execution in those situations,
-    - as well as their implication on the stashing behaviour (that persist() enforces).
+    - as well as their implication on the stashing behaviour (that `persist()` enforces).
-- In the following example two persist calls are issued, and each of them issues another persist inside its callback:
+- In the following example two `persist` calls are issued, and each of them issues another persist inside its callback:
 ```scala
 override def receiveCommand: Receive = {
   case c: String ⇒